 All directors are encouraged to attend all Board meetings and meetings of Committees of which they are members.
-Directors’ attendance at meetings during the year (including the AGM) was as follows:
+Directors’ attendance at meetings during the year to 31 May 2020 (including the AGM) was as follows:

 In addition, the Board held eight weekly ad hoc meetings throughout the peak of the COVID-19 pandemic.